 This method allows us to investigate genetic changes at a level that we were never able to see before, says David I. Smith, Ph.D., Mayo Clinic genomics researcher and corresponding author of the study.
 This provides us with much more information about alterations during cancer development that could reveal important therapeutic targets.

-The urgency of this condition points to the need for more efficient technologies and methods.
-Head and neck cancers are the 6th most prevalent carcinomas in the world.
-Advanced stage oral and throat cancers have a 5-year survival rate of only 50% in the United States.
+The urgency of this condition points to the need for more-efficient technologies and methods.
+Head and neck cancers are the sixth most prevalent carcinomas in the world.
+Advanced stage oral and throat cancers have a five-year survival rate of only 50 percent in the United States.
 Information provided by these and continued studies will help to better characterize the molecular basis of cancer development.
-That information can hopefully define better therapeutic strategies for treating an individuals specific cancer.
+That information can hopefully define better therapeutic strategies for treating an individual's specific cancer.

-Others involved in the research include co-first author Rebecca Laborde, Ph.D., Kerry Olsen, M.D., Jan Kasperbauer, M.D.
-Eric Moore, M.D., and Yan Asmann, Ph.D., of Mayo Clinic; and co-first author Brian Tuch, Ph.D., Xing Xu Ph.D., Christina Chung Ph.D., Cinna Monighetti Ph.D., Sarah Stanley, Adam Broomer, Ruoying Tan Ph.D., Pius Brzoska Ph.D., Matthew Muller, Asim Siddiqui Ph.D., Yongming Sun, Ph.D., Melissa Barker, M.S. and Francisco De La Vega, Ph.D., all of Life Technologies, Foster City, CA.
+Others involved in the research include co-first author Rebecca Laborde, Ph.D., Kerry Olsen, M.D., Jan L. Kasperbauer, M.D., Eric J. Moore, M.D., and Yan W. Asmann, Ph.D., of Mayo Clinic; and co-first author Brian Tuch, Ph.D., Xing Xu Ph.D., Christina Chung, Ph.D., Cinna Monighetti, Ph.D., Sarah Stanley, Adam Broomer, Ruoying Tan, Ph.D., Pius Brzoska, Ph.D., Matthew Muller, Asim Siddiqui, Ph.D., Yongming Sun, Ph.D., Melissa Barker, M.S., and Francisco De La Vega, Ph.D., all of Life Technologies, Foster City, California.